Jobhdez/JSlalg/README.md

 # classesJS
-wrote some basic vector and matrix classes to write comfortably in JavaScript.
+I wrote some basic vector and matrix classes so I can learn to write comfortably in JavaScript.

 ## Progress
-to start the project I have implemented an basic and incomplete vector class.
+To start the project I have implemented a basic and incomplete vector class.

 # Installation
 Clone this repo.